 The course is a mixture of teaching and hands-on, which will give you the opportunity to work on your own bike as well as our demonstration bikes with a wealth of tools and expert knowledge on hand.
-The teacher-to-student ratio is kept low – six attendees maximum, with one teacher and an assistant tutor.
+The teacher-to-student ratio is kept low – there are six attendees maximum.
 There’s plenty of time to ask questions and use tools not usually available to the home mechanic.

 Whilst we can’t promise you’ll never visit a bike shop again, we can say that the course will equip you to tackle most jobs by giving you the confidence and skills to do so.
 And to make the job easier, we also sell the full range of Park Tools.

 The course costs £250, includes a copy of Park’s Big Blue Book of Bicycle Repair and a parts allowance, and runs over two consecutive Saturdays at our west-London workshop at 18 Queens Avenue, Greenford, UB6 9BX.
 If, having read more about the course below, you have any further questions, please feel free to call Jon, our workshop manager, on 07852-521577 to find out more.

 The next Advanced course (and the last one for 2018) takes place on December the 8th and 15th, for those fancying a break from the pre-Christmas rush.

 To book a place, please fill in the form below.